 Diplomatic relations between the Republic of Estonia and the Republic of Kazakhstan were established on 27 May 1992.
-The Estonian Embassy in Astana was opened in 2011.
-The Estonian ambassador to Kazakhstan is Heiti Mäemees who presented his credentials to President Nazarbayev on 18 October 2017.
-Kazakhstan’s Ambassador to Estonia Murat Nurtleuov presented his credentials to President Kersti Kaljulaid in July 2017 and he resides in Helsinki.
-There is a Kazakh Consulate in Tallinn.
+The Estonian Embassy in Nur-Sultan (former Astana) was opened in 2011.
+The Estonian ambassador to Kazakhstan is Heiti Mäemees who presented his credentials to President Nursultan Nazarbayev on 18 October 2017.
+The Consulate of Kazakhstan in Tallinn was upgraded into an Embassy in autumn 2019.
+The first Kazakh Ambassador residing in Tallinn, Nurlan Seitimov, presented his credentials to President Kersti Kaljulaid on 5.03.2020.

-The Estonia-Kazakhstan Parliamentary Group was re-established in the Riigikogu in the spring of 2015.
-It is chaired by Deniss Boroditš and consists of a total of 15 deputies.
+The Estonia-Kazakhstan Parliamentary Group was re-established in the XIV Riigikogu in the spring of 2019.
+It is chaired by Aadu Must and consists of 6 deputies.

 |September 2015||Head of the Estonia-Kazakhstan parliamentary group Deniss Boroditš|

 |May 2015||Former President Arnold Rüütel took part in the Astana Forum.
 On 31 May 2015 President Rüütel opened a memorial stone at the memorial in Spassk near Karaganda, which is dedicated to Estonians deported to Karlag.
 The stone was blessed by Archbishop Emeritus Põder and representatives of those repressed were present.|

 |November 2013||Minister of Economic Affairs and Communications Juhan Parts for the 4th session of the Estonia-Kazakhstan intergovernmental commission|

 |September 2012||Prime Minister Andrus Ansip with a business delegation|